-THE-212C The Actor's Voice III 1.0 Units/3.0 hours LAB
+THE-212C The Actor's Voice III

 This course will expand upon the skills developed in The Actor's Voice II.
 Students will attain mastery and consistency in the fundamental skills of relaxation, breath, resonance and articulation.
 Additionally, students in this class will perform dramatic material utilizing dialect and apply vocal techniques to classic and period texts.
-Prerequisite: THE 212B with a minimum grade of C college play in production.
-(C-ID THTR 171) Recommended Preparation: MTH 46
+Prerequisite: THE 212B with a minimum grade of C